 - Planned Allocation Strategies: Rising equity glide paths or bond tents are important considerations.

-- Classic Buffer Assets: Cash value life insurance and reverse mortgages have low correlation to market returns and tax-free “income.”
+- Classic Buffer Assets: Cash-value life insurance and reverse mortgages have a low correlation to market returns and tax-free “income.”

 - Other Assets: Businesses, hobby collections, rental properties, or other assets can be sold to hedge against a down market.